 Georgia

-The law of Georgia is not the same for all the cities of the state.
+Georgia’s law is not the same for all cities in the state.
 The center authorities have given this responsibility to the legislation of county governments.
-Therefore, you must contact the local DMV for information on the use of side-by-sides.
+Therefore, you must contact the local DMV for information on using side-by-side.

 Hawaii

-In Hawaii, the use of side-by-side vehicles is generally not allowed on public roads.
+In Hawaii, side-by-side vehicles are generally not allowed on public roads.
 However, you can use the ATV or UTV for farming purposes.

 Idaho

 Idaho has opened its public roads to use side-by-sides, with exceptions to federal or state highways.
-However, you need to ensure that you carry a valid driver’s license along with the vehicle insurance and IDPR OHV registration.
+However, you must ensure that you carry a valid driver’s license, vehicle insurance, and IDPR OHV registration.

 Illinois